Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 28 Juli 2025 01.39.31 UTC
+- WIB: Senin, 28 Juli 2025 02.25.23 UTC
-- WITA: Senin, 28 Juli 2025 02.39.31 UTC
+- WITA: Senin, 28 Juli 2025 03.25.23 UTC
-- WIT: Senin, 28 Juli 2025 03.39.31 UTC
+- WIT: Senin, 28 Juli 2025 04.25.23 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: technology
+Kategori: nature